Encouraging Positive Change through Gratitude

 This “game setting” process based on a “problems approach” can be extremely mentally, emotionally and physically exhausting.
 At some point, people find themselves becoming quite ill, depressed, or falling into an addiction cycle before recommencing the “repositioning” mode.
 It appears that in order to have the force to recommence a “game,” people need to give up for a while and escape the hyper-focus mode.
-(This brings to mind the process that occurs in Bipolar Disorder).
 In this way, illness, depression and addiction cycles can be seen as a positive insertion into a rather destructive pattern – giving us the opportunity to distance ourselves, reevaluate and change our approach.

 With years of practice, guidance and humility, I’ve learned how to exit this vicious circle by reorienting my approach, and now it is one of the best gifts I can pass on to others.
 For clients who come to me stuck in a problems-approach, I often ask them to honestly estimate and answer the following questions:

-→First, think about what percentage of your life’s energy you are currently devoting to “solving problems” and compulstively trying to change what is “wrong” or unacceptable;
+→First, think about what percentage of your life’s energy you are currently devoting to “solving problems” and compulsively trying to change what is “wrong” or unacceptable;

 →Okay, let’s say you’re using 80% of your energy on your problems, and that the overall positive/negative ratio in your life is 70/30 (these are very typical percentages);